MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/record-calls-hololens.md

 - Go to the **Pictures** > **Camera Roll folder**.
 - Copy your images or videos from this folder.

-3. If you have Dynamics 365 Remote Assist, you can start a call with someone, open the **Text Chat**, and attach the picture (but not a video) in the Text Chat.
+3. If you have Dynamics 365 Remote Assist, you can start a call with someone, open the **Text Chat**, and attach the picture (but not a video) in the Text Chat. <-- SOPHIA TO DOUBLE CHECK THIS

 Learn more about taking photos, taking videos, and getting them off the device [here](https://docs.microsoft.com/hololens/holographic-photos-and-videos#capture-a-mixed-reality-photo).

 ### Ask a Teams desktop user to use the Windows Game Bar to capture a screen recording of a Remote Assist call from their perspective

 Use this option when:
-- The Teams desktop collaborator cannot record the Remote Assist call.
-- You want the recording to include the Teams interface (for example, the Teams UI shows the participants on the call).
+* You want the recording to capture exactly what the Teams desktop user sees during the call (e.g. including the Teams UI and call layout the Teams desktop user configures.)

 1. On a [!include[pn-ms-windows-short](../includes/pn-ms-windows-short.md)] 10 desktop PC, join a call using [!include[pn-microsoft-teams](../includes/pn-microsoft-teams.md)].